Collage Dance Collective is founded in New York City

-Eric Underwood joined the Royal Ballet in 2006 and was promoted to soloist only two years later.
+African American Eric Underwood was accepted into the Royal Ballet in 2006 and was promoted to soloist only two years later.
 While in his first season with the company, he created roles for Christopher Wheeldon’s DGV: Danse a grande vitesse and Wayne McGregor’s Chroma.
 In later years with the company, also created roles in Aeternum, Electric Counterpoint, Alice’s Adventures in Wonderland, Infra, Acis and Galatea, Live Fire Exercise, Raven Girl, Tetractys, Woolf Works, Obsidian Tear, and Multiverse.
 Underwood danced with the Dance Theatre of Harlem in 2000 and American Ballet Theatre in 2003.

 Other Happenings in 2006

 Apr 27: Construction begins on the Freedom Tower for the new World Trade Center in New York City.

 Jun 29: Hamdan v.
 Rumsfeld—The US Supreme Court rules that President George W. Bush’s plan to try Guantanamo Bay detainees in military tribunals violates US and international law.

 Jan 16: Ellen Johnson-Sirleaf is sworn in as Liberia’s new president.
 She becomes Africa’s first female-elected head of state.

 Jan 22: Evo Morales is inaugurated as President of Bolivia, becoming the country’s first indigenous president.

 Mar 11: Michelle Bachelet is inaugurated as the first female president of Chile.